-- 6.9.4.1 Candidates advertising shall be restricted by normal University Regulations and in the case of e-mail University and Internet Service Providers Rules, Regulations and policy. - 6.9.4.2 The Returning officer may make rules to regulate the distribution of campaign material. - 6.9.4.3 Candidates may use e-mail in the distribution of election material provided that: - a) all material is authorised; - b) it does not involve email bombing or email spamming; - c) no email lists that are not accessible to all students, including self-generated email lists, are used; - d) information on any emails sent, including how the email address was obtained, is retained and provided to the Returning Officer if requested; and - e) emails are not sent from official RUSU and RMIT Student Life Clubs and Collective accounts or RMIT Kirrip accounts.
+- 6.9.4.5 Candidates advertising shall be restricted by normal University Regulations and in the case of e-mail University and Internet Service Providers Rules, Regulations and policy. - 6.9.4.6 The Returning officer may make rules to regulate the distribution of campaign material. - 6.9.4.7 Candidates may use e-mail in the distribution of election material provided that: - 6.9.4.7.1 all material is authorised; - 6.9.4.7.2 it does not involve email bombing or email spamming; - 6.9.4.7.3 no email lists that are not accessible to all students, including self-generated email lists, are used; - 6.9.4.7.4 information on any emails sent, including how the email address was obtained, is retained and provided to the Returning Officer if requested; and - 6.9.4.7.5 emails are not sent from official RUSU or RMIT Student Life Clubs or Collective accounts, RMIT Kirrip accounts or from any type of formal or informal collective, club or organisation using the name 'RMIT' or 'RUSU' in their title or email address.